Pippeys/tjs-specials/README.md

 ## Running LocationFinder.py creates the list of trails

-- Be sure to have modules: bs4, urllib.request, csv, lxml
+- Be sure to have modules: bs4, urllib.request, csv, lxml, pandas

 ## To-Do

 - Integrate google trends for popularity scaling
-- Retrieve star rating for trails
+- Load more button